Eschatologue/CM_wiki/docs/class/monk/sun-soul.md

 ### Level 11: Searing Radiance

 You have gained the ability to create tremendous blasts of radiant energy, flowing directly from your essence.
-As a Magic action, you can produce the effects of the [:spell-lv3: Fireball] or [:spell-lv3: Lightning Bolt] spells without components or expending a spell slot, with the following alterations:
+As a **:rsc-a: Magic**{ .rsc } action, you can produce the effects of the [:spell-lv3: Fireball] or [:spell-lv3: Lightning Bolt] spells without components or expending a spell slot, with the following alterations:

 ***Radiant Damage.*** The effects deal :dmg-radi: Radiant damage, instead of the usual damage type.